open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

         );
     }

-Now we just have to modify the &lt;body tag of our html file to actually call the my_init function.
+Now we just have to modify the body tag of our html file to actually call the my_init function.

      <body onload="my_init()">